 Disability Claims Denied?

 Many Canadian employees enjoy the perks of having short term and long term disability benefits as part of their employment contract.
 Most people never need them.
-However, isn’t it great to know these “peace of mind” contracts will cover part of your income when you require time off to recover from an illness, injury or disability?
-Then think again because a majority will have their disability claims denied!
+However, isn’t it great to know these Peace of Mind Contracts will cover part of your income if you require time off to recover from an illness, injury or disability?
+Then think again, because a majority will have their disability claims denied.

-When on disability leave, you will sometimes find yourself being harrassed by your insurance administrator and forced back to work before you are ready.
-After frustrating you through the application process, this is yet another obstacle they can throw in your way.
-They may push you back to work by prematurely having your disability benefits cut off over a technicality.
-When this occurs, you will clearly need to understand your rights and the bigger picture of what is going on.
+While recovering from an illness or injury, you will sometimes find yourself being harassed by your insurance administrator, who demands you return back to work before you, or your physician, say you are ready.
+After frustrating you through the application process, this is yet another obstacle course they throw in your way.
+They may try to force your hand by having your disability benefits cut off prematurely over a technicality.
+You clearly need to understand what is going on here and contact us right away.

 Employer’s Duty To Accommodate